Sandra Bullock: Established career (2008–2014)

 By 2010, Bullock was said to be "courted for virtually every female starring role Hollywood has to offer", according to Entertainment Weekly.
 Ben Affleck, her co-star in the romantic comedy Forces of Nature (1999), stated: "Every movie you hear about and every script I see, they say, 'We're going after Sandra Bullock for the woman'."
 She decided to eschew "the torrent of offers" in favour of "quietly [putting] acting on hold" to focus on her personal life.
 She also became "more selective" with the projects that she accepted, on which she said: "As I've gotten older, I say 'No' a lot more.
 I've become a better fighter for my work.
 I didn't have the guts to do that before".
+In 2010, she was the world's highest-paid actress.
 She would next star alongside Tom Hanks as a widow of the September 11 attacks in the drama Extremely Loud & Incredibly Close (2011), a film adaptation based on the novel of the same name.
 Despite mixed reviews, the film was nominated for numerous awards, including an Academy Award for Best Picture.
 Bullock was nominated for Favorite Actress Drama by Teen Choice Awards.

 In 2013, Bullock starred alongside Melissa McCarthy in the comedy The Heat as an FBI Special Agent who, along with a city detective, must take down a mobster in Boston.
 It received positive reviews from critics, and took in $230 million at the worldwide box office.
 Bullock subsequently played an astronaut stranded in space in the sci-fi thriller Gravity, opposite George Clooney, which premiered at the 70th Venice Film Festival and was released on October 4, 2013, to coincide with the beginning of World Space Week.
 Gravity received universal critical acclaim and a standing ovation in Venice.
 The film was called "the most realistic and beautifully choreographed film ever set in space" and certain critics considered Bullock's performance to be the best of her career.
 Gravity grossed $716 million worldwide to become Bullock's second-most successful film.
 For her role as Dr. Ryan Stone, Bullock was nominated for the Academy Award, Golden Globe Award, BAFTA Award, Screen Actors Guild Award, and Critics' Choice Movie Award for Best Actress.
 On her performance, Variety wrote: Bullock inhabits the role with grave dignity and hints at Stone's past scars with sensitivity and tact, and she holds the screen effortlessly once Gravity becomes a veritable one-woman show [...] the actress remains fully present emotionally, projecting a very appealing combo of vulnerability, intelligence and determination that not only wins us over immediately, but sustains attention all the way through the cathartic closing reels.
+In 2014, she was Hollywood's highest-paid actress.